Madame-Aehm/dragonflies-mern/react-optimized.md

 }, [filterValue])
 ```

-**Note** aborting a controller unnecessarily triggers an error, a condition will need to be included in the catch block: `if (error.name !== "AbortError")` to avoid handling this error.
+**Note:** aborting a controller triggers an error, a condition will need to be included in the catch block: `if (error.name !== "AbortError")` to avoid handling this error.

 ## Optimistic state updates

-While there is a `useOptimistic()` React Hook, this is more of a UX logic pattern.
-Make the assumption that your async request will succeed, e.g. the profile changes will update, the item will be added to favorites, etc. What state changes are made
+While there is a new [`useOptimistic()` React Hook](https://react.dev/reference/react/useOptimistic), this is more of a UX logic pattern.
+Make the assumption that your async request will succeed, e.g. the profile will updated, the item will be added to favorites, etc. What state changes are made in that instance?
+If you can immediately apply the changes (i.e. you're not waiting for data from the server), then apply them.
+In the case of an error, **revert** those state changes.
+If the promise successfully resolves, then no further state updates are required.

-## Suspense